shak/bankxplorers/content/english/eca.md

 # who_we_are
 who_we_are:
-  enable: true
+  enable: false
   subtitle: ""
   title: "Financial Literacy Adventure for Years 7–9"
+  description: ""

+  image: "images/about/01.jpg"

+our_mission:
+    enable: true
+    substitle: "Financial Literacy Adventure for Years 7–9"
+    title: "Financial Literacy Adventure for Years 7–9"
-  description: "At Bankxplorers, we believe learning about money doesn’t have to be boring! <br><br>That’s why our exciting ECA program transforms financial education into an action packed, hands on journey where you take on real money challenges and discover what it means to be a true Bankxplorer! <br><br>Designed for Years 7–9, this weekly program blends real life scenarios, games, simulations, and group challenges to help you build confidence in making smart financial decisions now and in the future."
+    description: "At Bankxplorers, we believe learning about money doesn’t have to be boring!<br><br>Our exciting ECA program transforms financial education into an action packed, hands on journey with games, simulations, and group challenges.<br><br>Get ready to take on real money challenges and discover what it means to be a true Bankxplorer!<br><br>Find our more about the journey on our Instagram: @bankxplorers."
+    items:
     image: "images/about/01.jpg"

 what_we_do:
   enable: true